algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/QA/test-plan.md

 During each smoke testing session, the following steps will be executed:

 1. **Build Deployment:** Deploy the latest build of the project in the testing environment.
-2. **Test Execution:** Execute a set of [predefined test cases](todo) covering the critical functionalities.
+2. **Test Execution:** Execute a set of [predefined test cases](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing)) covering the critical functionalities.
-3. **Results Archiving:** Archive the test results [here](todo) for future reference.
+3. **Results Archiving:** Archive the test results [here](https://docs.google.com/spreadsheets/d/1Wm9y6b1pe2TSEv-pNZyj7Igid2MQinLGrvEB3opBlmk/edit?usp=sharing)) for future reference.
-4. **Results Analysis:** Analyze the test results to identify any critical issues or deviations from expected behavior.
-5. **Issue Reporting:** If critical issues are identified, report them promptly to the development team for resolution.
+4. **Issue Reporting:** If critical issues are identified, report them promptly to the development team for resolution.

+---

 **Group Game-Testing**

----

-In order to gain a better overview of the project, a collaboration with the [3rd](todo) team's quality assurance team was set up.
+To gain a better overview of the project, a collaboration with the [3rd](Collaboration-QA.md) team's quality assurance team was set up.
 This collaboration enables the 2 teams to have an external view of the game and simply identify errors and bugs.
 The main advantage of this collaboration is to have several points of view on the same situation and to see or share new working methods.

 **Group Game-Testing Scope:**